abuharsky/BBQer/README.md

 As for me, this is not an easy way.

-I hope, that I can explain to you, how to get very easy, cheap, really, extra-cheap controller with an optional cloud monitoring!
+I hope, that I can explain to you, how to get very easy, cheap, really, extra-cheap controller with an optional cloud monitoring, that perfectly solve every BBQSmoking needs!

 Let's begin!